 Migration, Family, and Risk Diversification

 This paper proposes a formal model of migration in which workers are heterogeneous and markets are stochastically correlated.
-We derive and characterize the optimal migration pattern of the family.
-It is shown to depend on the differences in expected incomes, costs of migration, income risks, and more importantly market correlation.
-We show that migration can take place even when migrants earn less abroad and, more surprisingly, when earnings in the foreign country are riskier for every member of the family.
-Moreover, it may well be an optimal arrangement to have only dependents migrate, thus rationalizing the recent dependent-oriented migration flows from places like Hong Kong and Taiwan.
+We derive and characterize the optimal migration pattern.
+It is shown to depend on differences in expected earnings, costs of migration, income risks, and more importantly market correlations.
+We show that migration can take place even when the emigrants earn less abroad and, more surprisingly, when earnings in the foreign country are riskier.
+Moreover, it may well be an optimal arrangement to have only dependents migrate, thus rationalizing the dependent-oriented migration flows from places like Hong Kong and Taiwan.
 We also provide some evidence in support of our theory.

 Suggested Citation: Suggested Citation